Throughline

 One interface, every integration for free

 Every connector implements the same four methods and registers through a decorator.
 A new source inherits incremental sync, retry queues, health checks, and dual-destination writes without touching the sync engine.
-The connector entry point is about 50 lines; the full package (API client, transformer, schema) runs 700 to 2,200.
+The shared contract keeps source-specific logic at the connector boundary while the engine owns incremental sync, retries, health checks, and dual-destination writes. -

 Incremental sync with per-connector checkpoints

 A sync-metadata table records the last successful timestamp per connector and entity type, so each run fetches only what changed.
-The architecture docs report a 53 to 97% reduction in API calls in production; the public basis is the documented daily-operations comparison of 3,395 incremental calls against an 11,548-call full-refresh baseline.
+Architecture notes compare 3,395 incremental daily API calls against an 11,548-call full-refresh baseline (about 69% fewer calls).
+That figure is a documented estimate, not exported production telemetry, so it stays out of the headline stats. -

-A master_contacts table uses generated columns to normalize email, phone, and name, and cross-links QuickBooks, Copper, Basecamp, and PandaDoc identifiers into a single row, so a contact is one entity instead of four disconnected records.
+A shared customer record links the IDs from QuickBooks, Copper, Basecamp, and PandaDoc, so a contact is one entity instead of four disconnected records.

 By the numbers

-Production repo stays private.
-The sanitized public extract shows the four-method connector protocol, in-memory sync engine, and tests — no credentials, vendor schemas, or client data.
+The production repo stays private.
+The sanitized public extract shows the four-method connector protocol, in-memory sync engine, and tests, with no credentials, vendor schemas, or client data.